jyn514/jyn514.github.io/content/i want a better action graph serialization.md

 ### "did you just reinvent [starlark](https://starlark-lang.org/)?"
 Kinda.
 Magma itself has a lot in common with starlark: it's deterministic, hermetic, immutable, and can be evaluated in parallel.
 But the APIs are very different, because Magma files are a build *target*, not a build *input*.
 In particular they only describe dependencies between files and process executions; they cannot be used as libraries and do not have support for selecting between multiple configurations.

 The main difference between the languages themselves is that clojure has `:keywords` (equivalent to sympy symbolic variables) and python doesn't.
-They could be rewritten to `var.keyword`, but I'm not sure how much benefit there is to literally using Starlark when these files are being generated by a configure step in any case.
+Some of these could be rewritten to keyword arguments, and others could be rewritten to structs, or string keys for a hashmap, or enums; but I'm not sure how much benefit there is to literally using Starlark when these files are being generated by a configure step in any case.
+Probably it's possible to make a 1-1 mapping between the two in any case.
+### runners
+Buck2 has support for [`RunInfo`](https://buck2.build/docs/api/build/RunInfo/) metadata that describes how to execute a built artifact.
+I think this is really interesting; `cargo run --bin xyz -- args` is a much nicer interface than `make ARGS='args' xyz`, partly because of shell quoting and word splitting issues, and partly just because it's more discoverable.

+I don't have a clean idea for how to fit this into a serialization layer.
+"Don't put it there and use a `Justfile` instead" *works*, but makes it hard to do things like allow the build graph to say that an artifact needs `LD_LIBRARY_PATH` set or something like that, you end up duplicating the info in both files.
+Perhaps one option could be to attach a `:run` key/value pair to `action`s.
+### "are you just piling a bunch of features on top of ninja?"
+Well, yes and no. Yes, in that this has basically all the features of ninja and then some.
+But no, because the rules here are all carefully constrained to avoid needing to do expensive file I/O to load the build graph.
+The most expensive new feature is `watch`, and it's intended to avoid an even more expensive step (rerunning the configuration step).
+It's also limited to changed files; it can't do arbitrary globbing on the contents of the directory the way that Make pattern rules can.

+Note that this also removes some features in ninja: shell commands are gone, process spawning is much less ambiguous, `dyndep` files are no longer parsed automatically.
+And because this embeds a clojure interpreter, many things that were hard-coded in ninja can instead be library functions: `rule`, response files, `msvc_deps_prefix`, `in_newline`.
 ## next steps
-In this post, we have learned some downsides of Make and Ninja, sketched out how they could possibly be fixed, and designed a language called Magma called Magma that has those characteristics.
+In this post, we have learned some downsides of Make and Ninja's build file formats, sketched out how they could possibly be fixed, and designed a language called Magma that has those characteristics.
 In the next post, I'll describe the features and design of a tool that evaluates and queries this language.

 [^1]: You might object and say that "a configuration language" is what CMake is for.
 Yes.
 But Make works *just* well enough that people are tempted to use it on its own, bypassing the configuration language.

 [^2]: at least a basic version—although several of the features of GNU Make get rather complicated.

-[^3]: People familiar with ninja might say this looks odd and it should use a `depfile` with `cc -M` so dependencies are tracked automatically.
-That makes your files shorter and means you need to run the configure step less often, but it doesn't actually solve the problem of negative dependencies.
-Ninja still doesn't know when it needs to regenerate the depfile.

 [^4]: `ninja_syntax.py` is <https://github.com/ninja-build/ninja/blob/231db65ccf5427b16ff85b3a390a663f3c8a479f/misc/ninja_syntax.py>.